MathematicalModels/OpenLongTailRecognition-OLTR/README.md

 ## Data Preparation

 <img src='./assets/dataset.png' width=800>

-NOTE: Places-LT dataset have been updated since the first version.
-Please download again if you have the first version.

 - First, please download the [ImageNet_2014](http://image-net.org/index) and [Places_365](http://places2.csail.mit.edu/download.html) (256x256 version).
 Please also change the `data_root` in `main.py` accordingly.